Demolition work scheduled at The Carlton after second brick collapse - Tyler Morning Telegraph

 Demolition work scheduled at The Carlton after second brick collapse

-Demolition plans have accelerated after a second brick collapse at the Carlton Hotel in downtown Tyler.
+Demolition crews could be spotted at The Carlton early this week after a second brick collapse over the weekend at the historic hotel’s parking garage in downtown Tyler.

-Just over a week after the initial incident, more bricks have fallen from the parking garage connected to the historic hotel.
-A large hole is now visible at the corner of the structure, and debris has scattered across Elm Street.
+Just over a week after the initial incident, more bricks fell from the parking garage connected to the historic hotel.
+A large hole is now visible at the corner of the structure, and debris was scattered across Elm Street.

 The first signs of deterioration were reported on July 24, when falling debris prompted partial street closures by Tyler police.
 Following that incident, NORF Companies, the property owner, confirmed it was working with a structural engineer to assess the damage and determine the next steps, including the potential for partial or full demolition of the garage.